 The Dodd-Frank Act authorized the Board to establish, by rule, a program of inspection of auditors of brokers and dealers.
 The law leaves to the Board, subject to the approval of the Securities and Exchange Commission, important questions concerning the scope of the program and the frequency of inspections, including whether to differentiate among categories of brokers and dealers and whether to exclude from the inspection program any categories of auditors.

 A temporary rule adopted by the Board June 14, 2011, provides for an interim inspection program while the Board considers the scope and other elements of a permanent inspection program.
 The SEC approved the rule Aug.
 18, 2011.

 Under the temporary rule, the Board is inspecting auditors of brokers and dealers and identifying and addressing with the registered firms any significant issues in those audits.
-The Board also expects that insights gained through the interim program will inform the eventual determination of the scope and elements of a permanent program, and the Board expects to propose rules governing the scope and elements of a permanent program in 2013.
+The Board also expects that insights gained through the interim program will inform the eventual determination of the scope and elements of a permanent program, and the Board expects to issue a rule proposal for a permanent inspection program in 2014, or later.

 During the interim program, the Board will provide public reports annually on the progress of the interim program and significant issues identified.
 In the absence of unusual circumstances, however, the Board will not issue firm-specific inspection reports before inspection work is performed under the permanent program and will not issue firm-specific inspection reports on any firms that are eventually excluded from the scope of the permanent program.

 On July 30, 2013, the SEC amended its Rule 17a-5 to enhance safeguards for customer assets held by broker-dealers.
 The amendments include a requirement that broker-dealers file annual financial reports with the SEC that are audited in accordance with PCAOB standards.
 Additionally, the SEC adopted requirements for new compliance and exemption reports that are covered by an auditor's report prepared in accordance with PCAOB standards.